 Because pitbull is a broad term that covers many breeds, there are some variations in what food will work best for your particular dog.

-The American Staffordshire terrier is a large breed dog and would benefit from a large breed dog food.
+The American Staffordshire terrier is a large breed dog and would benefit from a large breed dog food, like one of these recommended on our list of the best large breed dog foods.
 These special diets will help your AmStaff stay trim while supporting bone and joint health.

 The Staffordshire bull terrier, on the other hand, is a medium-sized breed and doesn’t require size specific food.
 Staffy’s will do best on an adult maintenance diet that fits their caloric needs.